-The Policing Authority, (in Irish, an tÚdarás Póilíneachta) is established under the Garda Síochána Act 2005 as amended by the Garda Síochána (Policing Authority and Miscellaneous Provisions) Act 2015 ("the Act").
+The Policing Authority, (in Irish, An tÚdarás Póilíneachta) was established under the Garda Síochána Act 2005 as amended by the Garda Síochána (Policing Authority and Miscellaneous Provisions) Act 2015.

-Throughout these standing orders:
+Throughout these Standing Orders:

-- "Authority" means the Policing Authority, established under S62b of the Act. - 'Chairperson' means the chairperson appointed by the Government under Section 62C of the Act. - 'Code' means Code of Conduct for the Policing Authority - 'Member (s)' means a Member (s) of the Authority appointed by the Government under Section 62C of the Act. - 'Secretary' means a person appointed by the Chairperson in accordance with these Standing Orders.
+- 'Act' means the Garda Síochána Act 2005 as amended by the Garda Síochána (Policing Authority and Miscellaneous Provisions) Act 2015. - 'Authority' means the Policing Authority, established under S62b of the Act. - 'Chairperson' means the Chairperson appointed by the Government under Section 62C of the Act. - 'Code' means Code of Conduct for the Members and staff of the Policing Authority - 'Member(s)' means a Member (s) of the Authority appointed by the Government under Section 62C of the Act. - 'Secretary' means a person appointed by the Authority in accordance with these Standing Orders.

 Where the Chairperson is not present at a meeting of the Authority the procedure set out in Standing Order 3 shall apply.
-For any other functions set out in these standing orders the Chairperson may nominate another person (who is either a Member or a member of the staff of the Authority) to perform those functions in the event that he or she is absent.
+For any other functions set out in these Standing Orders the Chairperson may nominate another person (who is either a Member or a member of the staff of the Authority) to perform those functions in the event that he or she is absent.